- Buy Tickets

 Bring our trained ESML improv teachers to your location or attend a class at Taproot Theatre.

-At your location: Taproot Theatre creates individualized classes to meet the host organization’s need.
-For more information please contact Pam Nolte at email@example.com.
+Taproot Theatre creates individualized classes to meet the host organization’s needs.
+For more information email Pam Nolte at email@example.com.

 Taproot Theatre’s commitment to offering classes for individuals experiencing memory loss began in 2011 and has continued without interruption since that time.
 We are proud partners with Seattle’s Momentia Movement.
-For more information go to: www.momentiaseattle.org
+For more information visit: www.momentiaseattle.org.